Online campaign raises funds for Blake Ross funeral

 He was found unwell on a bus in the capital on Monday and taken to the Royal Hospital for Sick Children but died later that day.

-The death is being treated as unexplained by Police Scotland but the JustGiving page said Blake suffered a cardiac arrest.
+The death is being treated as unexplained by Police Scotland but the JustGiving page set up by Stacey Reilly said Blake suffered a cardiac arrest.

 The City of Edinburgh Council is to carry out a review of Blake’s care while the Police Investigations and Review Commission (Pirc) has been instructed to look into police actions relating to the death.